j4ke-exe/jgarrison.io/clkwaesqv000b09mpcdv76kx8.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1691135218898/f1601161-af87-4569-8bec-af42899fc8e0.webp align="center")

-We identified a directory called `~webmaster`.
-This is where the CMS is housed.
+We discovered a directory named `~webmaster`, which is where the CMS is located.

 ### Step 3: SQLi